tlswg/tls13-spec/draft-ietf-tls-tls13.md

   the client.

 no_application_protocol
-: Sent by servers when a client advertises protocols that the server does not support.
+: Sent by servers when a client "application_layer_protocol_negotiation" extension advertises protocols that the server does not support.
 {:br }

 New Alert values are assigned by IANA as described in {{iana-considerations}}.